KhronosGroup/Vulkan-Guide/chapters/extensions/VK_EXT_descriptor_indexing.md

 ```

 but only binds the first 32 slots in the array.
 This also relies on the the application knowing that it will not index into the unbound slots in the array.
-application knowing that it will not index into the unbound slots in the array.

 ## Dynamic Indexing